Winnie Ho ’19

 Engagement experience: I’ve participated in the High Road Fellowship and the Global Service Learning Program in India, and I recently completed the Certificate in Community-Engaged Leadership.
 I also serve in Alpha Phi Omega Gamma chapter, MEDLIFE Cornell, Science Olympiad at Cornell and Mortar Board Der Hexenkreis Senior Honor Society to increase and improve our community-engagement projects across various different topics.

-I got involved because … I love the energy that the Engaged Cornell program and OEI staff all have and found it to be a unique environment that not only cared deeply about student leadership but also sought to empower an entire campus to think critically about engagement.
+I got involved because … I love the energy that the community-engaged leadership program and OEI staff all have and found it to be a unique environment that not only cared deeply about student leadership but also sought to empower an entire campus to think critically about engagement.

 My friends would say I’m … the cool mom friend!
 Need a hug, a really bad (wholesome) pun, long tales about my younger days in CHEM 2070 or someone to get really excited with about nothing in particular?
 I’m your girl!